 “To this day, the mentor I was paired with and I still talk,” Shelby said.
 “She has reviewed my resume, given me recommendations, and has even helped me move out of my college apartment.
 With Strong Women Strong Girls, I tried to take what I have learned from my mentor and use it to be a positive role model for other young women.”

 While her mentor provided her with a fresh perspective and diverse experiences, Shelby rarely had to look far to find a strong female role model.
 It was her fellow scholars and Residential Counselors inside of the Baden house who taught her that if she wanted to do something, she absolutely could.
 One of these women who perhaps had the largest impact on her was her Residential Counselor, Sister Elaine.

 “Even if there were times that I was totally wrong, Sister Elaine always vouched for me,” Shelby explained.
 She made me feel important, and she was there for the important moments in my young adult life.”

-Although Residential Counselors like Sister Elaine played a crucial role during her adolescence, her fellow Girls Hope scholars also left a lasting impression.
+Although Residential Counselors like Sister Elaine played a crucial role during her adolescence, her fellow Boys Hope Girls Hope scholars also left a lasting impression.

-As Residential Counselors provided Shelby with a stable and nurturing home environment, the other scholars became her dear friends, and Girls Hope’s program curriculum and partnership with Quigley Catholic High School prepared her for a successful college career.
+As Residential Counselors provided Shelby with a stable and nurturing home environment, the other scholars became her dear friends.
+Boys Hope Girls Hope’s program curriculum and partnership with Quigley Catholic High School prepared her for a successful college career.

-All of Shelby’s effort and self-discipline has paid off, as she recently completed Basic Combat Training as a soldier in the U.S. Army.
+Shelby’s effort and self-discipline have paid off, as she recently completed Basic Combat Training as a soldier in the U.S. Army.
 Currently, she is enrolled in Officer Candidate Training and looking forward to the next adventure her bright future holds for her.